godaddy/tartufo/README.md

 exec 1>&2

 # Check for suspicious content.
-truffleHog --pre_commit --regex --entropy
+tartufo --pre_commit --regex --entropy
 ```

-Git will execute truffleHog before committing any content.
+Git will execute tartufo before committing any content.
 If problematic changes are detected,
-they are reported by truffleHog and git aborts the commit process.
-Only when truffleHog returns a
+they are reported by tartufo and git aborts the commit process.
+Only when tartufo returns a
 success status (indicating no potential secrets were discovered) will git commit the staged changes.

 Note that it is always possible, although not recommended, to bypass the pre-commit hook by